jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Marketing.md

 Whatever we develop, we do it to solve our pain.

 Martial arts is a great example of this quest.
-Karate, kickboxing, taekwondo, wrestling, aikido, jiu-jitsu, judo, and boxing are our most famous self-defense disciplines.
+Karate, kickboxing, taekwondo, wrestling, aikido, jiu-jitsu, judo, and boxing are our most popular self-defense disciplines.
 Each teaches techniques to subdue an opponent.
 When training and competing each discipline creates rules that say only their techniques are allowed; there's no kicking in a boxing match for example.

 The world's martial arts co-existed for many years.
-Teachers happily taught the right way to perform each technique to the next generation.
+Inside each discipline, teachers happily taught the chosen techniques to the next generation.
 Practioners would train almost everyday.
 The best students would compete in tournaments, get scholarships, and strive to become world champions.
 And, believers of a martial art would congregate around experts, promotions, and the latest news.

 But never would these martial arts fight across disciplines.

 However, in the late 1980s, as home televisions spread information across the world, once isolated fighting cultures started to open up.
 People got curious.
 Fighters started to ask themselves, "which martial art is best?"

 Would a boxer beat a kickboxer?
 What would happen if a wrestler fought a karate guy?
-What if martial artists threw away the rule books and fought a real fight.
+So many people asked what if martial artists threw away the rule books and fought a real fight.

 In the early 1990s, the questions stopped, and the fighting started.
 At first called Vale Tudo, then Ultimate Fighting, martial artists from every discipline fought in fights with no rules.
 Finally, the world's fighting masters could prove their martial art was the best in the world!